rdrkt/leafblower/README.md

 ###The PHP Controller:###

-All Blocks live in ``admin/app/Lib/Block``.
+All PHP Blocks live in ``admin/app/Lib/Block``.
 They are vanilla PHP.
-All you have to do is implement your own version of ``display()`` which accepts an array of options and then outputs an array to send to your display JavaScript.
+All you have to do is implement your own version of ``display()`` which accepts an array of options and then outputs a string or array to send to your display JavaScript.

 > class ClockBlock extends BaseBlock {
 >